Careers

 DESIRED QUALIFICATIONS & EXPERIENCE

-• Five or more years’ experience in urban education, mentoring, or higher education.
+• Five or more years’ experience in urban education, mentoring, facilitation or higher education.

-• Five or more years’ experience managing new partnerships with multiple public and private entities.
+• Five or more years’ experience managing partnerships with public and private entities.

 • Deep experience advocating for and supporting historically underserved college students.